 Sony FX9 and Sony Z750

 The star announcement for Sony at the show was not the A7S III as we had hoped (see below), but for a new flagship XDCAM interchangeable lens video camera.
-The FX9 features a full-frame sensor and can shoot in 6K.
+The Sony FX9 (opens in new tab) features a full-frame sensor and can shoot in 6K.
 It borrows color science from the its top-end Venice camera (used to film the new Downton Abbey movie), but also inherits autofocus technology from the Sony Alpha mirrorless camera range.

 Also making its first public outing was the Z750 flagship shoulder-mounted ENG camcorder that shoots 4K video using a triple 2/3in CMOS sensors.